“It is the supreme art of the teacher to awaken joy in creative expression and knowledge” Albert Einstein

 Ever considered a teaching career in Further Education (FE)?

 Working in FE really makes a difference to the individuals you are teaching.
-All sorts of students come through the door of an FE college: the 16 year old who senses that it’s time to leave school, the adult facing unemployment who wants to retrain to find a job, the non-native speaker looking to master English or the individual who wants to follow a vocation rather than take a degree.
-They all have an eye on their future and this job will help them achieve their goals.
+All sorts of students come through the door of an FE college: the 16 year old who senses that it’s time to leave school; the adult facing unemployment who wants to retrain to find a job; the non-native speaker looking to master English; or the individual who wants to follow a vocation rather than take a degree.
+They all have an eye on their future and this role helps them achieve their goals.

 People continue to need quality teaching throughout their lives and as a FE teacher you would work with a broad cross section of people of different ages, abilities and circumstances.

-Hold a UK degree or equivalent professional qualification or relevant experience
+Hold a UK degree or equivalent professional qualification/experience

 Hold Level 2 in mathematics and English